rfougy/riv.systems/cms/blog/fashion/jungian-fashion-part-1.md

 datePublished: "2025-06-12"
 section: blog
 category: fashion
-excerpt: Exploring how our darkest qualites are projected onto art and how we should respond.
+excerpt: Discovering our darkest qualities through art, and how we can come to terms with them.
 coverImage: "/blog/fashion/jungian-fashion-part-1/old-slaughterhouse_6.webp"
 ---